wainnbo/kandoria/content/Geography/Cities/Clairoux.md

 (Clair-ooo)

 Located in the country of Fijor.
+Current mayor is named Ruban Bendewald